chrooks/Connections/artifacts/Roadmap.md

 Game State Storage: Utilizes an in-memory dictionary (games) to store game states.
 Each game state includes the game grid, relationships between words, remaining guesses, and a flag to indicate if the game is over.
 This is a temporary solution, and a database is recommended for production use.

-Mock GPT API Call: Implements call_gpt_api(prompt), a mock function returning a fixed set of words and their categories to simulate generating word grids and their connections via a GPT model.
+Mock LLM API Call: Implements call_llm_api(prompt), a mock function returning a fixed set of words and their categories to simulate generating word grids and their connections via a LLM model.

-Game Grid Generation: generate_game_grid() reads a prompt from backend/prompt.txt, simulates a call to the GPT API, and parses the response to create a game grid and map words to their relationships.
+Game Grid Generation: generate_game_grid() reads a prompt from backend/prompt.txt, simulates a call to the LLM API, and parses the response to create a game grid and map words to their relationships.
 It handles file not found and other exceptions, shuffles the grid for randomness, and ensures no leading or trailing whitespace in words or relationships.

 Request Parsing and Validation: parse_and_validate_request(required_fields) checks if the necessary fields are present in the request's JSON payload, returning the data and any errors encountered.